mickeycj/brainfuck-compiler/README.md

 ## Compiler

 A Brainfuck compiler must operate on only these eight commands below.
-Any other characters will be ignored by the compiler.
+Any other characters should be ignored by the compiler.

 ```
 > : Increment the pointer